Bethune: The Making of a Hero: Reception

 Marc Horton gave the film 3 stars in his review for the Edmonton Journal, in which he praised Sutherland's performance, but criticized the fast pace of the theatrical cut and how much it jumped from location to location.
 Stephen Holden, writing in The New York Times, was critical of the film's non-chronological presentation and for placing Bethune's time in Spain late in the film despite it occurring before his time in China.
 Bob Remington, reviewing the miniseries in the Edmonton Journal, stated that it was not a significant improvement from the theatrical release and was "more drawn out than Mao's Long March".

 Noel Taylor praised the film's visuals and usage of landscapes in his four star review in the Ottawa Citizen The Oregonians 2½ star review praised the location shooting, but noted that Sutherland did not feel like Bethune and that the film was "more educational than dramatic".
 The film's photography and Sutherland's performance was praised by John Levesque in The Hamilton Spectator.
 Bob Campbell, writing in The Star-Ledger, gave the film two stars in his review which criticized the scenes in Montreal as "cramped, dull and artificial" and in Spain as "stiff and sketchy", but praised the scenes in China as the best part of the film.

 Kevin Thomas, writing in the Los Angeles Times, stated that the film was "an often absorbing and intelligent film biography, boasts one of Donald Sutherland’s best portrayals".
 Christopher Johnston, writing in The Canadian Press, praised Sutherland's acting, but criticized the lack of scenes depicting his childhood and not enough focus being placed on his relationship with her wife.
 Dave Kehr, writing in the New York Daily News, gave the film one star and compared it to other "overstuffed biographies" like The Story of Alexander Graham Bell (1939) and Wilson (1944).
-Robert W. Butler, writing in The Kansas City Star, gave the film 2½ stars and stated that a history lesson rather than a compelling film.
+Robert W. Butler, writing in The Kansas City Star, gave the film 2½ stars and stated that it was more of a history lesson rather than a compelling film.